What consumers can expect from import taxes as the US sets new tariff rates

 How we got here

-President Donald Trump unveiled sweeping import taxes on goods coming into the U.S. from nearly every country in April.
-He said the tariffs were meant to boost domestic manufacturing and restore fairness to global trade.
+Trump unveiled sweeping import taxes on goods coming into the U.S. from nearly every country in April.
+He said the “reciprocal” tariffs were meant to boost domestic manufacturing and restore fairness to global trade.

-A week later, Trump announced a 90-day pause on the tariffs but did leave in place a 10% tax on most imports.
-In early July, Trump began sending letters to dozens of countries saying higher tariffs would go into effect Aug.
+The president paused the country-specific tariffs a week later but applied a 10% tax to most imports.
+In early July, he began notifying countries that the higher tariffs would go into effect Aug.
 1 unless they reached trade deals.

-The administration announced new rates for dozens of countries on Thursday but delayed their implementation until Aug.
+In announcing the new rates for dozens of countries on Thursday, Trump delayed their implementation until Aug.
 7.

-In the meantime, Trump announced a 35% tariff on imports from Canada would take effect Friday.
+In the meantime, he announced a 35% tariff on imports from Canada would take effect Friday.
 But Trump delayed action on Mexico and China while negotiations continue.

 Other duties not specific to countries also remained in place Friday, like a 50% tariff on imported aluminum and steel announced in June.